Disseminated intravascular coagulation during pregnancy

 - University of British Columbia, Vancouver

 Disseminated intravascular coagulation (DIC) is a pathologic disruption of the finely-balanced process of hemostasis.
 Massive activation of the clotting cascade results in widespread thrombosis, which leads to depletion of platelets and coagulation factors and excessive thrombolysis.
-The end result is multiorgan failure and hemorrhage.
+This can result in hemorrhage, thrombosis, and/or multiorgan failure.

-Any patient in DIC presents a major management challenge, and this challenge is further complicated when the mother is carrying a viable fetus.
-For example, delaying delivery to transfuse the mother in DIC may not be in the best interest of a fetus with a nonreassuring fetal heart rate (FHR) tracing, whereas performing an emergency cesarean delivery on a mother in DIC may not be in her best interest.
-Even in the setting of fetal demise, labor and delivery of a woman in DIC carries the potential for catastrophic hemorrhage.
+Any patient with DIC presents a major management challenge, and this challenge is further complicated when the patient is carrying a viable fetus.
+For example, delaying delivery to transfuse a pregnant woman with DIC who is bleeding heavily may not be in the best interest of a fetus with a category III fetal heart rate tracing, whereas performing an emergency cesarean delivery on a pregnant woman with DIC may not be in her best interest.
+Even in the setting of fetal demise, labor and delivery of a pregnant woman with DIC carries the potential for catastrophic hemorrhage.

 - Callaghan WM, Creanga AA, Kuklina EV.
 Severe maternal morbidity among delivery and postpartum hospitalizations in the United States.
 Obstet Gynecol 2012; 120:1029.